syslog-ng/syslog-ng/README.md

  [github-repo]: https://github.com/balabit/syslog-ng/releases

+To generate the configure script and compile from source:

+    $ ./autogen.sh

-To compile from source, the usual drill applies (assuming you have the required dependencies):
+After that, the usual drill applies (assuming you have the required dependencies):

     $ ./configure && make && make install